 We promise that there is no exaggerated level of urgency when it comes to our claim.
-It may be the middle of the summer and your local high school likely doesn’t reopen for another five weeks, yet admissions season is undeniably and unequivocally upon us.
+It may be the middle of the summer and your local high school likely doesn’t reopen for another five weeks, yet admissions season is undeniably, irrevocably upon us.

-It’s a simple fact that as of August 1, 2017, the Common App and Coalition App will officially both be live, which means that you can begin working on your actual college applications long before the hectic, regimented, and time-short days of autumn return.
+It’s a simple fact that as of Wednesday, August 1, 2018, the Common App and Coalition Application will officially both be live, which means that you can begin working on your actual college applications long before the hectic, regimented, and free time-deficient days of autumn return.

 So, what exactly do you need to know and what actions should parents and students be taking right now to get ahead of the pack?
 We’ve got you covered, beginning with an update on what transpired over the admissions “off-season.”